Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed | SFG Paralegal Services LLP

 Understanding the Small Claims Court Jurisdiction to Award Judgment As Net Set-Off Despite An Above Limit Assessment

 Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed In the Small Claims Court, a limit of $35,000, exclusive of legal costs and interest, currently applies; however, this limit applies to the amount that may be awarded as a Judgment rather than a limit upon the sums that may be assessed by the Small Claims Court.
-Furthermore, in cases where a set-off amount applies, the set-off is calculated from the assessed amount rather than from the award limit.
+Additionally, when a set-off amount is applicable, it is calculated from the assessed amount rather than from the cap upon the court award.

 The Law